prysmaticlabs/documentation/website/docs/advanced/builder.md

 ## 3. Is builder configured?

-When a validator is proposing a block, the following is checked before attempting to use the Builder through the relay.
+When a validator is proposing a block, the following is checked before attempting to use the builder through the relay:
 - `--http-mev-relay` flag was provided and is pointed to mev-boost or an active relay of the correct network
 - circuit breaker is not triggered
 - validator is registered (beacon API was successfully called to save to local storage)